Yash786-rgb/Snapshot_Keeper/README.md

 # Snapshot_Keeper
-A web app to upload photographs.The photographs will be uploaded to  Cloudinary hosting service,Cloudinary API.
+A web app to upload photographs.The photographs will be uploaded to  Cloudinary hosting service,Cloudinary using Cloudinary API.
 Implemented using Node.js (backend), React.js (Frontend) and MongoDB (Database).
 # Installation
 1. First clone the files from git to your machine.